ELemenoppee/devops-config-install/argocd/Create-New-Account-ArgoCD/README.md

-# Create a New User in Argo CD
+# How to Create a New User in Argo CD

-## Description

-This process will create a new user in Argo CD, configure RBAC permissions, and set a password for access.
+This guide walks you through the process of creating a new user in Argo CD, configuring Role-Based Access Control (RBAC) permissions, and setting a password for secure access.

+By following these steps, you will ensure that the new user has the appropriate permissions while maintaining the security and integrity of your Argo CD environment.

 ## Prerequisites

-+ Log in to the `Master` Server.
++ Access to the Master server.

-+ Access the `argocd-server` pod.
++ Permissions to interact with the argocd-server pod.

-## Setup

-### Verify the Name of the argocd-server Pod
+## 1. Verify the Argo CD Server Pod Name

-To find the name of the pod, run the following command:
+To identify the correct pod running the Argo CD server, execute the following command:

 ```bash
 kubectl get pods -n argocd
 ```

-Sample Output:
+Example Output:

 ![alt text](images/image.png)

-### Enter the argocd-server Pod
+## 2. Access the Argo CD Server Pod

-Once you have the pod name, use the following command to enter the argocd-server pod:
+Once you have identified the correct pod name, enter the pod's shell using:

 ```bash
 kubect exec -it argocd-server-56f7986dff-xv5k7 -n argocd /bin/bash
 ```

-### Log In to Argo CD
+## 3. Log In to Argo CD

-To log in to Argo CD, use the following command:
+To authenticate with Argo CD, use the following command:

 ```bash
 argocd login <url>:<port> --username <username> --password <password>
 ```

-Note: Replace the placeholders <url>, <port>, <username>, and <password> with the actual values for your Argo CD setup.
+Note: Replace <argo-cd-url>, <port>, <username>, and <password> with your actual Argo CD credentials.

-Sample Command:
+Example Output:

 ![alt text](images/image-1.png)

-### List All Accounts in Argo CD
+## 4. List Existing Argo CD Accounts

-To view all accounts in Argo CD, run:
+To view all existing accounts in Argo CD, run:

 ```bash
 argocd account list
 ```

-This command will display all available accounts in your Argo CD.
-For example, if only the admin account exists, you will see only that.
+This command will display all user accounts, including the default admin account.

 ![alt text](images/image-2.png)

-### Add a New Account
+## 5. Add a New User Account

-Argo CD uses a configmap to manage accounts.
-To add a new user, follow these steps:
+Argo CD manages users via a ConfigMap.
+Follow these steps to create a new user:

-Retrieve the ConfigMap
+### Retrieve the ConfigMap

-First, get the argocd-cm ConfigMap:

 ```bash
 kubectl get configmap argocd-cm -n argocd -o yaml > argocd-cm.yaml
 ```

-Edit the ConfigMap
+### Edit the ConfigMap

-Open the argocd-cm.yaml file and add the following line under the data section:
+Open the argocd-cm.yaml file and add the following entry under the data section:

 ```bash
 data:
   accounts.testuser: login
 ```

-For example:
+Example:

 ![alt text](images/image-3.png)

-Apply the Changes
+### Apply the Changes

-To apply the changes, run:
+Save the file and apply the changes using:

 ```bash
 kubectl apply -n argocd  -f argocd-cm.yaml
 ```

-### Verify the New Account
+## 6. Verify the New Account

-After applying the changes, enter the argocd-server pod again and check if the new account is listed:
+After applying the ConfigMap changes, check if the new user account appears in the list:

 ```bash
 argocd account list
 ```

-You should see the newly added account in the output.
+If successful, the new account will be visible in the output.

 ![alt text](images/image-4.png)

-### Configure RBAC (Role-Based Access Control)
+## 7. Configure RBAC (Role-Based Access Control)

-Next, configure RBAC for the new user.
-To do this, retrieve the argocd-rbac-cm ConfigMap:
+To assign appropriate permissions to the new user, modify the RBAC configuration.

+### Retrieve the RBAC ConfigMap

 ```bash
 kubectl get configmap argocd-rbac-cm -n argocd -o yaml > argocd-rbac-cm.yml
 ```

-Edit the RBAC ConfigMap
+### Edit the RBAC ConfigMap

-Open the argocd-rbac-cm.yml file, and for the newly created account, add a read-only access rule under the data section:
+Open argocd-rbac-cm.yml and add a role assignment under the data section:

 ```bash
 data: